Guide to Protect your Online-Self in 2021! 💻

 Each of this password manager has browser extension and mobile app which when installed will autofill your passwords when you will visit the particular website.
 All you need to do is click on log in button and that’s it!

-Limit what you share online 🎁
+Limit what you share online 🎁Permalink

 Many people find this very stupid, but without realising we share a lot of information about ourself and our family on Facebook, Twitter and Instagram.
 This includes the photos you most, information we post daily as well as ‘About Me’ sections.
 We don’t want anyone to know our birth date or current location right?
 Even photos we post contain a lot of private information which can be used to exploit or hack your accounts.
 So be careful about what you post online!

-Look what you install! 🎮
+Look what you install! 🎮Permalink

 As our screen time on mobile devices is increasing compared to laptops and computer, privacy issues are also skyrocketing.
 So next time you want to install a new all on you phone, remember to check the reviews, installs and its creator first.
 Every week thousands of fake apps which are embedded with viruses are published on Play Store and which can easily stole the data on your phone.
 So use some caution while installing apps on your phone.
 This is also includes not downloading apps from the internet as there is much more chance of them being data thieves.